nanoxd/octopress/source/_posts/2013-06-23-devops-for-ruby-part-1-vps-and-ubuntu-installation.markdown

 comments: true
 categories: [Rails, PostgreSQL, Ruby, Setup, RVM, Ubuntu, DevOps, Passenger, Nginx]
 ---
 When you first start learning _Ruby_ or _Rails_ you are expected to learn many different languages at a time.
 When it comes to deploying that application you hit a crossroad.
 Will you use a site like [Heroku](https://www.heroku.com/) or try your luck at a VPS?
 For small applications, a cost-comparison will yield Heroku the prime candidate but once you need more dynos it quickly becomes cost-prohibitive.
-VPS are an unyielding dragon that quickly breathe fire at a newcomer with it's extensibility.
+VPSs are an unyielding dragon that quickly breathe fire at a newcomer with it's extensibility.
 This guide aims to help in lowering the burden and making VPS more accessible to everyone.

 _Notice: This guide is only meant as a starting point._